 Serving the Renewal of the Church in the Power of the Holy Spirit

-A. In 1967 in the USA at a Retreat a group of students prayed for a greater outpouring of the Holy Spirit in their lives and the life of the Church.
-They decided they had a deeper love of God, they felt His love for them.
+In 1967 in the USA at a Retreat a group of students prayed for a greater outpouring of the Holy Spirit in their lives and the life of the Church.

-A. in May 1975, when Pope Paul VI addressed 10,000 Catholic Charismatics in St Peter’s Basilica, the called the Charismatic Renewal a “chance,” an “opportunity” for the Church and the world.
-In December 1979, Pope John Paul II, speaking to a group of international leaders of the Renewal, said, “I am convinced that this movement is a very important component of the entire Renewal of the Church.”
+All the Popes since Catholic Charismatic Renewal began, have endorsed and encouraged the Renewal.
+In 1979, Pope John Paul II, speaking to a group of international leaders of the Renewal, said, “I am convinced that this movement is a very important component of the entire Renewal of the Church.”

 Prophecy – God’s word to us at this moment in time.

 Tongues – God’s action moving someone to speak or sing out aloud in non-vernacular language.
 The primary purpose is to release the gift of interpretation.